 The women in our SHG were excited.
 I was a little skeptical.
 Some of us had never raised goats; many in my neighbourhood only had small flocks of two to three.
 The Bhai was talking about an intensive engagement with bigger and healthier herds, and goat as a major source of income.
 I knew why everyone was excited, life in the mines can be merciless- injuries, health problems, and harsh work environment did reward only the owners, worker had to toil relentlessly.
 I had thought, if goat rearing actually worked, I will never go back to the mines.

 As I unloaded the final heap of ore from my head that evening, the decision was made.

-Before long, were involved in developing a full-fledged model of goat-rearing.
+Before long, ‘the children of the soil’ were involved in developing a full-fledged model of goat-rearing.
 There were orientation workshops on de-worming, vaccination, and other management services.
 For the very first time in my life, I went out of the district, to Balliguda on an overnight bus, to attend an advanced goat rearing training.
 Next was an out-of-state visit to Jharkhand, where PRADAN promoted goat-rearing was at a matured stage.
 I worked hard over the years.
 My husband has been supportive of me at every stage and stood behind me like a rock.

 I now have a flock of 40 goats, with a total asset value of more than Rs 200,000 (~ USD 3,000), can you believe that?
 The Bhai from PRADAN was right.
 Thirty-three families out of total fifty in my village are intensively engaged in goat-rearing.
 Some of us have completely stopped going to the mines.